 1. Integrate Your Existing POS

 Tying up with a third party service for delivery can be a drain on resources.
-You can reduce the risk of franchisee underreporting by not opting for any of the tablet-only delivery service.
-Another way to reduce costs is to forego the tablet or email order notifications by integrating the third-party platform directly with the POS. this also saves labor time as you do not require a dedicated employee to trancribe orders manually.
+You can reduce the risk of franchisee underreporting by not opting for any of the tablet-only delivery services.
+Another way to reduce costs is to forego the tablet or email order notifications by integrating the third-party platform directly with the POS.
+This also saves labor time as you do not require a dedicated employee to transcribe orders manually.